Developing PMG and Lithium Properties in Canada

 PGMs are a collection of precious metals such as palladium and platinum—the two primary focus metals for New Age Metals—that have industrial applications, included in the manufacturing of catalytic converters in vehicles.
 Between 2016 and 2017, the price for palladium saw an increase of 56.3 percent, maintaining its position as the best performing commodity in the last ten years.
 According to SFA Oxford, despite a limited supply, the demand for palladium will continue to grow, moving from 7.1 million ounces in 2013 to 10.1 million ounces by 2025.
 Platinum, the company’s secondary metal, has also seen a rise in prices, coming off its bottom price in late 2017.

-Alongside its River Valley property, New Age Metals also has five pegmatite properties located in Southeastern Manitoba, near the world-class Tanco pegmatite deposit.
+In addition to its River Valley property, New Age Metals also has five pegmatite properties located in Southeastern Manitoba, near the world-class Tanco pegmatite deposit.
 One of the largest mineral claim holders in the area for lithium, the company owns over 6,000 hectares in the pegmatite field and three of the properties are drill ready.
 In January 2018, New Age Metals entered into a final agreement with Azincourt Energy Corp (TSXV:AAZ) for a 50 percent, 60 percent or 100 percent interest of the five lithium properties.
 Under this agreement, New Age Metals will receive $500,000 of project exploration expenditures within the first year, which it will use for drilling at least two of the drill-ready properties.

 New Age Metals is led by a management team and board of directors with significant collective experience and knowledge in exploring and developing PGM deposits.
 This includes CEO Harry Barr, who has completed 43 joint venture deals with major mining companies and has raised over $300 million in non-brokered financings across his career.
 The management team is also significantly invested in the company, holding 14 percent of shares.
 President Trevor Richardson spent over 10 years in exploration and development working in South Africa on one of the world’s richest platinum group metals complexes, the Bushveld Igneous Complex.
 Both the Board of Directors and Advisory Board are complemented by a very technical team, that includes Ron Hieber and Gordon Chunnett.
 Both spent their careers, over 30 years with Anglo Platinum and are today internationally recognized Platinum Group Metals experts.

-- Flagship PGM-primary deposit in safe and stable jurisdiction of Sudbury, Ontario, Canada with ample history of nickel-copper-PGM mining
+- Flagship PGM-primary deposit in safe and stable jurisdiction of Sudbury, Ontario, Canada with ample history of nickel-copper-PGM mining (may want to state Sudbury has been in mining production for over 100 years)

 - Aggressive 2018 exploration and development program on both the Platinum Group Metals and Lithium division.